Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 <a name="Overview" />
 ## Overview ##

-1. File / New / Configure WAAD in a new project
+1. File / New / Configure WAAD in a new project.
-2. Jazz hands and say “we’ve merged those files and packages into our existing app, here’s what it looks like”
+1. Showcase the GeekQuiz solution with WAAD Authentication
-3. Deploy or show portal configuration in an already deployed site
+1. Deploy or show portal configuration in an already deployed site

-So this would have a start state that has GeekQuiz with the WAAD stuff from a new MVC application using WAAD already merged in.
-I don’t know if there would even be an end state, since that would be pretty much ready to run.

 <a id="goals" />
 ### Goals ###